mou3adb/PARADVECT/README.md

 - `Particle`: contains the particle characteristics (diameter, density, launch time, etc.)

 ### Advection
-After loading a flow `flow` and creating a particle `particle`, you can compute the advection trajectory simply with `particle.compute_trajectory(flow, factor)`.
+After loading a `flow` and creating a `particle`, you can compute the advection trajectory simply with `particle.compute_trajectory(flow, factor)`.
 The integer `factor` is a refinement factor that refines the timeline, so that the integration time step gets smaller.
 There is no interaction between particles.
 In fact, this code integrates the trajectory of a single particle in the flow.

 We would like to mention that this code uses the neighbour-to-neighbour particle tracer algorithm proposed by [Löhner and Ambrosiano (1990)](doi.org/10.1016/0021-9991(90)90002-I), and implemented in `element_search.py`.